roman-milk/roman-milk.github.io/the-devil-wears-nada.md

+===

- ****** The Devil Wears Nada ****** byTheTalkMan© Abby tried to distance herself from the fashion industry in every way.
+Abby tried to distance herself from the fashion industry in every way.
 She no longer wore any clothes considered fashionable, settling for bulky clothes, playing down her looks.
 She didn't want to even be seen as anything close to fashionable.
 Needless to say, she wasn't turning any heads.

  She was watching TV in her small apartment when she saw a show about the entertainment industry.
 She was half watching it, but her attention was grabbed when she saw Nathan on the show.
 Abby turned up the volume.